Domesticated silver fox: Further research

 The results from the experiments led the scientists at the institute to research domestication of other animals, such as rats in 1972, mink, and river otters.
-Similar research was carried out in Denmark with American minks.
+Similar research was carried out in Denmark with American minks, producing the domestic mink.
 The project also bred the least-tameable foxes to study social behavior in canids.
 These foxes avoided human contact, as do their wild behavioral phenotypes.

 Detailed genetic and physiological studies on the foxes have been done by Trut and colleagues.
-For example, the "star-shaped" pattern was found to be controlled by one dominant gene that was incompletely penetrant, "but its penetrance is significantly higher in offspring from tame mothers than from aggressive ones..."
-Trut reported that female foxes heterozygous for the gene controlling the star pattern also influenced the number of male pups, increasing the number of males over the expected 50%.
-As the fox experiment has progressed over time, it was found that in general the number of male pups increased over the expected 50% to approximately 54%.
+For example, the star-shaped pattern was found to be controlled by one dominant gene that was incompletely penetrant, "but its penetrance is significantly higher in offspring from tame mothers than from aggressive ones".
+Trut reported that female foxes heterozygous for the gene controlling the star pattern also influenced the number of male cubs, increasing the number of males over the expected 50%.
+As the fox experiment has progressed over time, it was found that in general the number of male cubs increased over the expected 50% to approximately 54%.

 Early in the experiment, Trut and Belyaev started comparing the hormonal responses of the tame and control foxes.
 They showed that selection for tame behavior caused the levels of 11-oxycorticosteroids in the blood to be reduced; selection had also caused the morphology of adrenal glands to change.
 Levels of the sex hormones estradiol and progesterone differed.
-Belyaev stated: "Perhaps the most important observation emerging from this series of experiments is that fact that tame females exhibit statistically significant changes in certain neurochemical characteristics in such regions of the brain as the hypothalamus, midbrain, and hippocampus.
+Belyaev stated: "Perhaps the most important observation emerging from this series of experiments is the fact that tame females exhibit statistically significant changes in certain neurochemical characteristics in such regions of the brain as the hypothalamus, midbrain, and hippocampus.
 The level of serotonin and its metabolite 5-hydroxyindoleacetic acid turned out to be higher in tame than in unselected females.
 This fact fits the type of behavior, since serotonin is known to inhibit some kinds of aggression.
 Serotonin plays a role in the central regulation of the hypothalmic-hypophyseal-adrenal-sexual system.
 Thus, selection for tame behavior is associated with changes in both the central and peripheral mechanisms of the neuro-endocrine control of ontogeny."